Rivals: Are Rupert Campbell-Black and Lord Tony Baddingham Based on Real People?

 Image Credit: Robert Viglasky/Disney

 All the events and the characters in the Hulu series are fictional, as they all originate from the mind of author Jilly Cooper, whose novel, ‘Rivals,’ serves as the source material for the show.
 While Tony Baddingham is well-known amongst the fans, it is Rupert Campbell-Black who enjoys the most popularity amongst the readers, as he also happens to be the character that recurs the most in Cooper’s Rutshire Chronicles.
 Rupert made his first appearance in the 1986 novel, ‘Riders,’ and has since appeared, in various degrees, in several of the series’ books.
-For the most part, the characters in her books are made-up.
-However, Cooper did confess that she found inspiration in people around her to concoct the core of the characters, to which she later added plot and drama to make things spicier for the readers.
+For the most part, the characters in Cooper’s books are made-up.
+However, the author did confess that she found inspiration in people around her to concoct the core of the characters, to which she later added plot and drama to make things spicier for the readers.

 Image Credit: Robert Viglasky/Disney